nddpj00/cheezebo-milestone1/README.md

         1. The site has been designed to be fluid and never to entrap the user.
 At the top of each page there is a clean navigation bar, each link describes what the page they will end up at clearly.
         2. The navigation bar is fixed to the top of the screen so the user won’t feel trapped as they get to the bottom of the page.

-    3. As a First Time Visitor, I want to look for testimonials to understand what their users think of them and see if they are trusted.
-I also want to locate their social media links to see their following on social media to determine how trusted and known they are.
+    3. As a First Time Visitor, I want to look for testimonials to understand   what their customers think of them and see if they are trusted.
+Find social media links to further determine their reputation.

-        1. Once the new visitor has read the About Us section they will notice the testimonial section, letting them know of recent feedback received by customer..
+        1. Once the new visitor has read the About Us section they will notice the testimonial section, letting them know of recent feedback received by customers.
         2. The user can also scroll to the bottom of any page on the site to locate social media links in the footer.

 -   #### Returning Visitor Goals